metio/pasejo/README.md

 ```console
 $ age-keygen -y > path/to/age/public/key < path/to/age/private/key
 ```
 This will create a new recipient file at the specified path.
-You can then use this file to encrypt secrets.
+You can then use this file to encrypt stores.

 ### Use SSH keys

 The age crate supports SSH keys as well.
-You can re-use existing SSH keys to create age identity and recipient files.
+You can re-use existing SSH keys as identity and recipient files.
 For example, to add an SSH key as an identity file, run:

 ```console
 $ pasejo identity add --file ~/.ssh/id_rsa --store some-name